TacRP-EX-Creators-Club/tacrp_interops/README.md

 # TacRP Interops Expansion

-Extra weapons ported for Interops ported for TacRP.
+Extra weapons ported for Interops ported for TacRP, as well as a few new ones.
 It's like that meme where two artists pass the same $20 to each other for commissions.

 https://github.com/RMC-Interops-Creators-Club/RMC-Interops

 https://github.com/RMC-Interops-Creators-Club/RMC-Interops-Extras

 # Models